fastn-community/header-template/README1.md

 ## Customization

-Feel free to customize the business card by adding, removing, or modifying fields.
+Feel free to customize the header by adding, removing, or modifying fields.

 ## Fields

+- `site-name`: *optional caption*: The name of the site.
+- `site-logo`: *optional ftd.image-src*: The logo of the site.
+- `site-url`: *string*: The url of the site.

 Feel free to reach out if you have any questions or need further assistance.

-Happy coding!
+***Happy coding!***